 The companies listed below all have managed WordPress hosting plans and dedicated support staff that know their way around WordPress.
 But, whichever hosting plan you choose, shared or managed, you’ll have a good foundation for your WordPress online presence.

-Namecheap is a really cheap website platform, but it is able to deliver a good quality domain registrar and shared hosting services.
+Namecheap is a really cheap hosting platform, but it is able to deliver a good quality domain registrar and shared hosting services.
 It’s really hard to beat them in the price/quality ratio category.

 ThematoSoup plans on moving to Namecheap servers next month, so I’ll write a comprehensive review of their services and customer support.
 We currently have some less demanding websites with them and we’ve had zero issues so far.